astrolang/astro/README.md

 Finally, seeing as CPU manufacturers are favoring multi-core design over transistor shrinkage, we believe making concurrency (and parallelism) a major aspect of the language development is beneficial to the type of applications that the language targets.

-Astro has builtin facilities for writing concurrent programs, in form of fibers, [CSP](https://en.m.wikipedia.org/wiki/Communicating_sequential_processes)-based light-weight threads, and channels, with the guarantee that the programs you write won't have data races or deadlocks.
+Astro has builtin facilities for writing concurrent programs, in the form of fibers, a [CSP](https://en.m.wikipedia.org/wiki/Communicating_sequential_processes)-based lightweight threading model, with the guarantee that the programs you write won't have data races or deadlocks.

 ### Why not just use exactly Python syntax or try to be compatible with Python?